 The masters

-A few more holes and they would be yours:
+A few more holes and they’d be yours:

 But you could feel another man